 Rio de Janeiro is strategically situated along the Atlantic Ocean and at the mouth of stunning Guanabara Bay, making it perfect for sunbathing with a breathtaking backdrop.
 But don’t expect a lazy scene on Rio’s sandy stretches.
 Copacabana and Ipanema are very active beaches attracting throngs of city dwellers known for donning the skimpiest of suits.

-Pro tip: The city’s beaches are separated by postos or lifeguard stations.
+The city’s beaches are separated by postos (lifeguard stations).
 Each posto attracts a different crowd; for example, it’s well-known that the young and beautiful flock to Posto 9 in Ipanema.
-Connect with a Rio local who can tell you where to find your people.

 If you’ve ever been to Mardi Gras in New Orleans, then you have a tiny taste of Rio’s Carnival—and that’s saying something.
 Celebrated each year before Catholicism’s fasting season of Lent, Carnival is an over-the-top raucous celebration with floats, parades, and dancing… lots of dancing.
 The week-long festival shuts the city down and attracts millions of Brazilians and visitors alike who come to samba in the streets.

 If that doesn’t capture just how huge this festival is, then maybe this will: Rio has a stadium solely dedicated to Carnival.
 The Sambadrome hosts a fierce, nationally televised competition between Rio’s many samba schools.
 The stadium holds 90,000 and is always packed with spectators eager to cheer on their favorite performers.

 As you might expect, visiting Rio during Carnival takes some extra preparation—you’ll want to think about booking accommodations a *year* in advance.